-(O) Equal Imployment Opportunity, Except as otherwise provided under 41 CFR Part 60, all contracts that meet the definition of "federally assisted construction contract" in 41 CFR Part 60-1,3 must include the tract" in 41 CFR Part 60-1.3 must include the agual opportunity clause provided under 41 GFR 90-1.4(9), in accordance with Executive Order 11246, "Agual Employment Opportunity" (90 FR 12315, 1235, 6 CFR Part, 1994-1955 Comp., p.
-389), as amended by Executive Order 11375, "Amending Executive Order 11375, "Amending Executive Order 11246 Relating to Equal Employment Opportunity," and implementing regulations at 41 CFR part 49, "Office of Federal Contract Compliance Programs, Equal Employment Opportunity, Department of Labor," (D) Davis-Bacon Act, as amended (40 U.S.C.
-8141-2148).
-When required by Federal program opisitation, all prime construction contracts in excess of \$2,000 awarded by non-Federal entities must include a provision for compilance with the Davis-Bacon Act (40 U.S.C.
-3141-2144, and \$168-3146) as supplemented by Department of Labor regulations (29 OFR Fact 5, "Labor Standards Provisions Applicable to Contracts Govering Federally Financed and Assistated Construction").
-In accordance with the statute, contractors must be required to pay wages to laborars and mechanics at a rate not less than the prevailing wages specified in a wage determination made by the Scoregary of Labor, in addition, contractors must be required to pay wages not less than once a week.
-The non-Federal entity must place a copy of the current prevailing wage determination issued by the Department of Labor in each solidiation.
-The partment of Labor in each solidation.
+(D) Davis-Bacon Act, as amended (40 U.S.C.
+3141-3148).
+When required by Federal program legislation, all prime construction contracts in excess of \$2,000 awarded by non-Federal entities must include a provision for compli-ance with the Davis-Pacon Act (40 U.S.C.
+3141-3144, and 3146-3148; as supplemented by Department of Labor regulations (20 CFR Part 5, "Labor Standards Provisions Applicable to Contracts Covering Federally Fi-nanced and Assisted Construction".
+In accordance with the statute, contractors must be required to pay wages to laborers and mechanges at a rate not less than the prevailing wages specified in a wage determination made by the Secretary of Labor.
+In addition, contractors must be required to pay wages not less than once a week.
+The non-Federal entity must place a copy of the current prevailing wage determination issued by the Department of Labor in each solicitation.
 The decision to award a contract or subcontract must be conditioned upon the acceptance of the wage determination.
-The non-Federal onmust be conditioned upon the acceptance of the wage determination.
-The non-Federal entity must report all suspected or reported violations to the Federal awarding agency.
-The confirmats must also include a provision for compilance with his Coppland.
-"Anti-Kickback" Act (40 U.S.C.
-3148), as supplemented by Department of Labor regulations (28 CFR.
-Fart 8, "Contractors and Sub-contractors on Public Building or Public Work Financed in Whole or in Part by Loans or Grants from the United States").
-The Act growings that each contractor or sub-recipient must be prohibited from inducingly any means, any person employed in the construction, completion, or repair of public work, is give up any part of the compensation to which he or she is eitherwise entitled.
-The non-Federal entity must report all suspected or reported violations to the Federal awarding agency.
+The non-Federal enthe ware determination.
+The non-Pederal en-tity must report all suspected or reported violations to the Pederal awarding agency.
+The contracts must also include a provision for compliance with the Copeland "Anti-Kickback" Act (40 U.S.C.
+3145), as supple-mented by Department of Labor regulations (20 CFR Part 3, "Contractors and Sub-contractors on Public Building or Public Work Financed in Whole or in Part, by Loans work Financed in Whole or in Part by Loans or Grants from the United States").
+The Act provides that each contractor or sub-recipient must be prohibited from inducing by any means, any person employed in the construction, completion, or repair of public work, to give up any part of the compensation to which he or she is otherwise entitled.
+The non-Federal entity must report all suspected or reported violations to the Federal awarding agency